Opportunities and advice for angel investors.

 You can participate in the Angel Investor Tax Credit Program if you meet the definition of an accredited investor, or a network of accredited investors, found in Sec.
 51. Section 12-704d of Public Act 14-47.
 Your investment of $25,000 to $1,000,000 qualifies you for a 25% credit on your state income tax.

-Prior to making an investment, you must be approved by Connecticut Innovations.
+Prior to making an investment, the company must be approved by Connecticut Innovations.
+Note that there are two steps to the process.
 The process takes five to seven business days once we receive your application.
-Note that there are two steps to the process.
 First, you must ask for a tax credit reservation number.
 Once you receive the number, you’re ready to invest.
 After you’ve made the investment, you must register for an angel tax credit certificate using the form below.
 Please note that the following are not eligible to invest: Venture capitalists, banks, savings and loan associations, trusts, insurance companies and similar entities whose business activities include venture capital investments.
 People who control 50% or more of the qualified business receiving the investment are also not eligible to participate.

 Angel, Angel Network or Angel Entity Certification, Tax Credit Reservation and Tax Credit Request Process